jamescherti/bash-stdops/README.md

   -h    Show this help message and exit
 ```

-Here is an example of how you can combine `walkdir-run` and `sre` to replace `Text1` with `Text2` in a Git repository:
+Here is an example of how you can combine `walk-run` and `sre` to replace `Text1` with `Text2` in a Git repository:
 ```
-walkdir-run /path/to/git-repository/ sre Text1 Text2 {}
+walk-run /path/to/git-repository/ sre Text1 Text2 {}
 ```

 #### Script: git-sre